ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-veraison/how-to-use.md

 ---
-title: How to use this Learning Path
+title: Using this Learning Path
 weight: 2

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

+## Highlights

+Some highlights of using this Learning Path are the following:

-This Learning Path provides you with some practical, hands-on experience with the data formats and workflows associated with attestation, which will help to provide you with a joined-up understanding of the many separate documents and specifications that exist on this topic.
+* Practical, hands-on experience with the data formats and workflows associated with attestation, which in turn will help to provide you with a joined-up understanding of the many separate documents and specifications that exist on this topic.

-In this Learning Path you will learn about the common concepts in attestation, and you will follow code examples that demonstrate how CCS performs attestation.
+* An opportunity to learn about the common concepts in attestation, supported by code examples as a demonstration.

-The sections on CCA Attestation and Veraison will help you grasp the basic concepts before progressing to the practical sections.
+* In advance of the practical sections, a chance to read theoretical overviews of both CCA Attestation and Veraison to help you grasp the basic concepts before progressing to the practical sections.